AVEVA/sample-afsdk-event_triggered_calculation-dotnet/README.md

     1. For each snapshot update found:
         1. Determine the output PIPoint corresponding to the update's PIPoint
         1. Execute the calculation for the snapshot update's timestamp

+*Note: The sample uses a single input tag, but this could be expanded to multiple input tags by adding properties to the [CalculationContext.cs](EventTriggeredCalc\CalculationContext.cs) and [CalculationContextResolved.cs](EventTriggeredCalc\CalculationContextResolved.cs) classes, the [appsettings.json](EventTriggeredCalc\appsettings.placeholder.json) file, incorporating the additional input tag(s) into the [PerformCalculation](EventTriggeredCalc\Program.cs) function logic, and optionally adding the additional input tags to the datapipe object so that multiple input tags will all trigger new calculations to execute.
+Since the sample uses a `context` and not simply an input tag, it should be architected in such a way to easily allow multiple input tags if desired.

 The calculation logic itself is not the main purpose of the sample, but it demonstrates a complex, conditional, looping calculation that is beyond the functionality of Asset Analytics.